bastosh/fronty/README.md

 # Front-end project starter – Gulp, Stylus, Pug

-## Go to your workspace, clone the project, rename and go to
+## Go to your workspace, clone the project, rename and go inside

 ```
 cd Workspace